 Ternes agrees, saying, “There's so much cleverness in brewing these days.
 It's possible to produce immense complexity in beer, whether derived principally from yeast, hops or malt, with a little extra reading and practice.”

 Take the 2% Beer Initiative, for example, a project from Jack Hendler, the co-owner and brewer at Jack’s Abby Craft Lagers and Springdale Beer Co.
 Hendler drills down into every component of different beer styles to reconstruct complex and flavorful iterations with significantly lower alcohol contents.
-Echoing Ternes, Hendler says he has seen the conversation in the beer industry begin to seriously factor in consumers’ increasing interest in health.
+Echoing Ternes, Hendler says he has seen the conversation in the beer industry begin to seriously factor in consumers’ increasing interest in mindful drinking.
 So-called “small beers” are a response to an overall shift in American drinking culture.

 The fact that craft brewers are rising to this challenge and creating complex and interesting high-quality beers that help imbibers avoid hangovers and happen to be low-calorie (calorie counts drop when the alcohol content does) signals a golden era for the small beer.
-With that in mind, these are five standout options for starting to explore the trend.
+With that in mind, these are the standout options for starting to explore the trend.

 Allagash Little Grove Sparkling Session Ale with Blackcurrants (3.8% ABV)

 An iconic founding member of contemporary American craft beer, Maine’s Allagash Brewing Company is a safe bet for balanced brews with Belgian-inspired bites of fruitiness and spice.
-It’s little surprise that its Little Grove sparkling session ale is so bright and effervescent, with a harmony of sweetness and tartness, that you might forget it’s only 3.8% ABV and 100 calories.
+It’s little surprise that its Little Grove sparkling session ale is so bright and effervescent, with a harmony of sweetness and tartness, that you might forget it’s only 3.8 percent ABV and 100 calories.

 Anchor Little Weekend Golden Ale (3.7% ABV)